How Pool Algaecide Works: Complete Chemistry Guide 2026

 Quick Answer

-Pool algaecides work by disrupting algae cell walls and metabolic processes to kill and prevent algae growth.
+Pool algaecides work by disrupting algae cell membranes and metabolic processes to kill and prevent algae growth.
 However, proper chlorine levels are more effective for treating existing algae problems than algaecides alone.

 Understanding How Pool Algaecides Work